Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/06-Advanced-Schema-Design/README.md

 | 1:45        | 0:15     | Wrap Up                    |
 | TOTAL       | 2:00     |                            |

-## Learning Objectives/Competencies (5 Minutes)
+## Learning Objectives/Competencies (2 Minutes)

-1. Review MongoDB schema basics at a high-level by generating examples of popular relationships.
+1. Review MongoDB schema basics at a high-level by generating examples of popular relationships as a group.
-1.
+1. Gain the ability to articulate the most common relational database patterns at an introductory level.
+1. Dive deeper into the common design considerations present when evaluating the effacacy of document based database schemas.
+1. Understand the use of MongoDB and Mongoose techniques within RESTful APIs.

 ## Initial Exercise - Draw That DB Schema!
 (15 Minutes)